Information about the register of end-point assessment organisations for organisations involved in the assessment of apprenticeship standards.

-3.1 The end-point assessment organisation will, in line with the assessment plan:
+3.1 The EPAO will, in line with the assessment plan:

-- design and develop the content of the end-point assessment.
-For example, test questions, project topics or interview scripts.
+- design and develop the content of the EPA- for example, test questions, project topics or interview scripts

-- check and verify that the apprentice has completed any prerequisites to endpoint assessment, including any mandatory qualifications
+- check and verify that the apprentice has completed any prerequisites to EPA, including any mandatory qualifications

-- adhere to the external quality assurance arrangements
+- adhere to the external quality assurance (EQA) arrangements

 4. How the Register will assist employers

-4.1 Employers will use the Register to select an organisation to deliver end-point assessment for them.
-Once the employer has selected their end-point assessment organisation, their lead training provider will contract with them for their services, on behalf of the employer.
-We have produced information for employers on the overall funding of apprenticeships.
+4.1 Employers will use find an end-point assessment organisation to select an organisation from the Register to deliver EPA for them.
+Once the employer has selected their EPAO, their lead training provider will contract with them for their services, on behalf of the employer.
+You can find out more about funding apprenticeships.